 Without speaking, Evan slid down from his saddle and walked out to the end of a long stone ledge.
 Rathos followed, and then Karl.

 “Behold, Southpoint,” the nobleman said grimly.

 The capital city of Loran sprawled before them like the twelfth circle of hell, belching smoke and reeking of shit.
-King Rex’s high Romarian walls stretched from the Shimmering Bay west to Celice Forest, north to the curved half-moat that lurked behind the Silver Walls and back east to the piers.
+King Rorin’s high Romarian walls stretched from the Shimmering Bay west to Sarah’s Forest, north to the curved half-moat that lurked behind the Silver Walls and back east to the piers.

 The ancient wine-colored outer walls hardly seemed able to contain anything that went on inside.
-The city’s main road, Silver Street, which some dubbed Shit Street, sliced through Southpoint proper like a jagged knife.
-Colonnaded temples and lordly manors towered over the western and northern wards, increasing in their elegance and height by degree of proximity to the Silver Walls.
+The city’s main road, Silver Street, commonly known as Shit Street, sliced through Southpoint proper like a jagged knife.
+Colonnaded temples and lordly manors towered over the western and northern wards, increasing in their elegance and height by degree of closeness to the Silver Walls.
 From here, Evan could make out the heads of prominent statues on the Street of Kings.

 Southpoint’s southern ward looked entirely like another city.
 Silver Street forked into a warren of narrow streets and alleys between hundreds of hovels, inns, brothels, stalls, and poorhouses.
 Countless small fires fed a low-hanging gray haze that lurked above the poorer south and Shimmering Bay like a phantom.